 Independent auditors have direct access to speak to a senior company representative who is responsible for acting on significant audit findings, which may relate to accounting practices that are not right for the company.

 The director must act to resolve the issues brought to their attention by the auditors and request for professional assistance if necessary.
 They should not rely on the auditors to form an opinion on what action to take.
 This could impact the objective nature of the independent audit.

 Directors must make sure the management puts in place appropriate accounting policies, creates proper internal processes and controls, and ensure accurate and complete accounting records at kept at all times.

+The responsibility to oversee the accurate record keeping applies whether the company engages accounting services or maintained in-house.
 The above information should act as a guide to assist directors to comply with significant duties related to all aspects of financial record keeping.
-If in doubt, the directors should seek legal advice to clarify any duties or responsibilities that are not clear.